 ROOF COVERAGE.
 For the purposes of building construction and the calculation of maximum roof coverage pursuant to §§ 153.029(B)(1)(b) and 153.043 (and any other section of this chapter dealing with roof coverage), ROOF COVERAGE shall be the area contained under the roof of the primary building or any accessory structure/building and shall also include any impervious deck surface or any other above-grade impervious surface extending from or being attached to any primary building or accessory structure/building.
-Both heated and unheated enclosed spaces or any open space within, under or covered by the roof of the primary building or accessory structure/building.
-Both heated and unheated enclosed spaces or any open space within, under or covered by the roof of the primary building or accessory structure/building shall be included in the like), extending from the primary building or accessory structure/building shall be included in the calculation of ROOF COVERAGE.
+Both heated and unheated enclosed spaces or any open space within, under or covered by the roof of the primary building or accessory structure/building or by any above- grade impervious surface (such as a deck, and the like), extending from the primary building or accessory structure/building shall be included in the calculation of ROOF COVERAGE.